Battle of Gettysburg: Day Three - Triumph and Tragedy

 On July 2, Federal units from Major General Henry Slocum’s Twelfth Corps had been shifted from Culp’s Hill to help overcome the crisis on the Union left.
 That night, those outfit’s returned to their positions on the Union right.
 Determined to regain their abandoned trenches that had been captured by Ewell’s troops the previous evening, the returning Union soldiers renewed the action on Culp’s Hill at 4:30 a.m. on July 3.
-In a fight that raged for nearly seven hours, the Federals were locked in a fierce struggle against Ewell’s troops, but the men in blue won back their trenches and forced the Confederates to pull back.
-The successful Federal defense of Culp’s Hill against Ewell’s corps that morning “dimmed Lee’s chances for turning the Union right simultaneously with the planned piercing of the center,” as cited by McPherson.
+In a fight that raged for nearly seven hours, the Federals were locked in a fierce struggle against Ewell’s troops.
+In the end, the men in blue ultimately won back their trenches, forcing the Confederates to pull back.
+The successful Federal defense of Culp’s Hill against Ewell’s corps that morning “dimmed Lee’s chances for turning the Union right simultaneously with the planned piercing of the center,” as noted by McPherson.

 The Union breastworks on Culp's Hill on the morning of July 3, 1863.
 (Photo Credit: Library of Congress)